sandwave-io/freenas-php/README.md

 ```

-These tools will also run in GitLab CI on MR's and pushes on master.
+These tools will also run in GitHub actions on PR's and pushes on master.